 You also know the types of fertilizer you should look for and other important tips to keep in mind to get the best possible results.

-And if you’re looking for an actionable, detailed plan, grab my free lawn care cheat sheet here.
+And if you’re looking for an actionable, detailed plan, I encourage you to grab my free lawn care cheat sheet here.